31 Jan CAPM Certification Requirements

 If you don’t have a lot of time to volunteer, consider working with your job to find or create projects at work.
 Most industries have a few goals they need accomplished that never seem to get done- volunteering to take one of these on will make you look better at work and get you closer to meeting the prerequisites for the CAPM.

-Recording Your Project Management Experience
+Recording Your CAPM Work Experience

 When you turn in your application for the CAPM in preparation to take the exam, you’ll need to record all that project management experience you just collected.